LLNL/lbann/docs/layers/io_layers.rst

 Input
 ---------------------------

-The input layer is a data tensor from data reader
+The :python:`Input` layer is a data tensor from data reader.

 Arguments: